-My fiance’s dad is a property lawyer.
-I expect that I will be offered preferential pricing for conveyancing, However if that does not come through, what kind of figure would I typically be looking at for conveyancing in Gillingham?
+My best friend’s brother is a conveyancing practitioner.
+I anticipate that I will receive preferential fee for conveyancing, but if not, what kind of figure should I be paying for conveyancing in Gillingham?

-It’s a good idea to look for multiple conveyancing estimates.
-Do use our comparison tool on this site.
-You will notice that amounts may vary but the service one can expect are distinct between solicitors as is the case with most professions.
+It’s wise to look for multiple conveyancing estimates.
+Do use our search tool on this site.
+The estimates will contrast greatly but service levels do differ between solicitors as is the case with most professions.

 How does conveyancing in Gillingham differ for newly converted properties?